arx/ArxLibertatis/README.md

 ### Winelib

 For a winelib build pass `-DCMAKE_TOOLCHAIN_FILE=cmake/wine-toolchain.cmake` to cmake.
-Make sure your default WINEPREFIX (~/.wine)  is up to date or running cmake might fail!
+Make sure your default `WINEPREFIX` (`~/.wine`)  is up to date or running cmake might fail!
 Unless you disable them manually, this will still build the SDL, OpenGL and OpenAL backends.
-To use the D3D backends either disable `ARX_USE_SDL`, `ARX_USE_OPENGL` and `ARX_USE_OPENAL` or manually select the backends in cfg.ini.
+To use the D3D backends either disable `ARX_USE_SDL`, `ARX_USE_OPENGL` and `ARX_USE_OPENAL` or manually select the backends in `cfg.ini`.

 ### MinGW32

-Once you have a ming32 cross compiler installed you can use it for arx by passing `-DCMAKE_TOOLCHAIN_FILE=cmake/wine-toolchain.cmake` to cmake.
+Once you have a ming32 cross compiler installed you can use it for arx by passing `-DCMAKE_TOOLCHAIN_FILE=cmake/mingw32-toolchain.cmake` to cmake.
+You will need all dependencies as windows dlls.

 ## Run

 Run from the directory containing the .pak files:

-`$ ./arx'
+`$ ./arx`

 The game will try to automatically rename all used files to lowercase on the first run.
 If you want to run with read-only permissions, you will need to do this manually.